shubh-2012/shubh-2012/README.md

 - 👋 Hi, I’m Shubham Singh @shubh-2012
 - 👀 I’m interested in Software and Web Development
-- 🌱 I’m currently wroking with MERN stack.
+- 🌱 I’m currently working with MERN stack.
 - 💞️ I’m looking to collaborate on frontend development projects.
 - 📫 How to reach me ... email at shubh62012@gmail.com